Neck Thread Lift in Scottsdale, AZ 85260

 PDO neck lift

-Neck skin is thinner and more extensible, under constant movement from talking, swallowing, and turning your head.
-Threads here must withstand more shear load than on the face.
+Neck skin is thinner and more extensible than facial skin, under constant movement from talking, swallowing, and turning the head.
+Threads here must withstand more shear load.
 Successful placement requires precise vector planning, correct tissue plane selection (within the supraplatysmal fat layer, above the platysma), and fixation built for a high-movement zone.
-Dr. Borakowski trained with Dr. Murat Tsintsadze, plastic surgeon — a leading authority on this insoluble thread lifting technique — with focus on the neck and lower face.
+Dr. Borakowski trained with Dr. Murat Tsintsadze, plastic surgeon — a leading authority on advanced thread lifting technique — with focus on the neck and lower face.

 Neck and jawline tightening with PDO threads